You have turned a TV News Report into a Radio News Report

 What’s the story?

 Before starting any news story, the most important point to remember is to keep it simple.

 Think about how can you tell the story in the most engaging way, without making it too complicated.

 As with any story, you must plan how you want to start your report and how you want to end it.
 This will keep your story heading in the right direction, and you won’t miss out any important information in the middle.

 When planning your report, you will need to consider the Five Ws:

 - What – What is the story?
 Get the facts right before starting your report.

-- Why – Why is the story important to your listeners?
+- Why – Why is the story important to your readers or listeners?
 Which points do you need to focus on to get their interest?

 - Who – Who is involved?
 Think about who will be able to tell their sides of the story in an interesting way.
 Make sure they’re available if you wish to interview them or record them at a press conference.

 - Where – Where is the story happening?